jasonSchroeder89/THRace/README.md

 The user can set the number of racers, and their stats.
 Race results are written to a .txt file for logging purposes.

 Final project for Advanced Java Programming.

+Code is licensed under the terms of GPL-3.
+See LICENSE for terms and more information.

+Copyright 2020 Jason Schroeder